econoalchemist/COLDCARD-MiddleGround/README.md

 ## Generating a seed phrase
 There are a couple considerations you may want to make when creating a seed phrase.
 For example, ColdCard will generate a seed phrase for you by default, as shown in the [Ultra Quick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
 However, maybe you don't trust the True Random Number Generator (TRNG) in your ColdCard, you can introduce some of your own randomness using a six sided dice and combine that with the ColdCard's TRNG entropy.
 If you still don't trust the ColdCard is doing what it purports to be doing then you can generate a full 128 or 256 bits of entropy with dice rolls and even verify the dice roll math as shown in the [Paranoid guide](https://github.com/econoalchemist/ColdCard-Paranoid).

 In the steps below you will see how to add some of your own entropy using a six sided dice combined with the TRNG entropy from the ColdCard to generate your seed phrase.
 After setting up the PIN, you should be at the ColdCard main menu.
-Select "New Wallet" and after a moment you will be presented with 24 words.
-However, to add some of your own dice roll randomness, scroll down to the bottom of the word list and select "4" to add some dice rolls.
+Select `New Wallet` and after a moment you will be presented with 24 words.
+However, to add some of your own dice roll randomness, scroll down to the bottom of the word list and select <kbd>4</kbd> to add some dice rolls.

 <p align="center">
   <img width="454" height="341" src="Assets/NewWallet.jpg">
   <img width="454" height="341" src="Assets/AddEntropy.jpg">
 </p>

-Entropy is calculated by using: log2(6) = 2.58.
-Where the 6 is the number of sides on the dice.
+Entropy is calculated by using: `log2(6) = 2.58`.
+Where the `6` is the number of sides on the dice.
 For reference, it would take the world's most powerful super computer trillions of years to brute force a 256 bit key.
 So roll the dice and enter the corresponding number for each roll.
 Repeat this process as much as you want.
 If you roll less than 50 times then the ColdCard will add the remaining necessary entropy with the TRNG.
-Then hit "OK".
+Then hit <kbd>OK</kbd>.

 <p align="center">
   <img width="804" height="605" src="Assets/ZeroRolls.jpg">
 </p>

-Now you will be presented with a new list of 24 words.
+Now you will be presented with a new list of 24-words.
 Write these words down on your notecard.
 Then double check your work.

 <p align="center">
   <img width="454" height="341" src="Assets/SaveWords1.jpg">